OROHealth/gom-jabbar/README.md

 service of a modern experience while using their CaribouPhones (an Android variant, obviously)

 ## Features
-1. SignUp and signIn authentication
+1. SignUp and signIn authentication.
 2. Create broadcast to be open for messages.
-3. Post map locations
+3. Post map locations.
-4. Private chat messaging
-5. In-app notification
-6. Custom components
+4. Real-Time updates when locations are added to the map.
+5. Real-Time Live Chat Messaging feature.
+6. In-app Real-time notifications.
-7. Unit tests
+7. Custom components.
+8. A Fully Mobile First responsive design.
-8. Redux implementation using redux-toolkit
+9. Redux implementation using redux-toolkit.

 ## Main Tools
 - Create react app